grpc/grpc-java/examples/README.md

   `hedging-hello-world-client`.

   To disable hedging, set environment variable `DISABLE_HEDGING_IN_HEDGING_EXAMPLE=true` before running the client.
-A summary of latency in the client log is typically like the following
+That produces a latency summary in the client log like the following

   ```text
   Total RPCs sent: 2,000.
 Total RPCs failed: 0